 - Test it out on real people — friends and family members — and ask for their feedback

 Examples of great mission and vision statements

-Below are 18 examples of mission and vision statements, from global companies, DDOs (Deliberately Developmental Organisations) and organisations whose founders I have interviewed on this blog.
+Below are 18 mission and vision statements examples from global companies, DDOs (Deliberately Developmental Organisations) and organisations whose founders I have interviewed on this blog.
 Let’s start with the big guns:

-Vision and Mission examples from Ten of the World’s Most Admired Companies
+Vision and Mission statement examples from Ten of the World’s Most Admired Companies

 Vision: To create economic opportunity for every member of the global workforce.